 Pink eye (conjunctivitis) is inflammation or infection in the conjunctiva, the clear tissue that lines the inside of your eyelid and covers the white part of your eye.
-It’s one of the most common eye conditions affecting children and adults.
+It’s one of the most eye conditions affecting children and adults.
 Pink eye is most often caused by a virus.
 Other possible causes include bacteria, allergens, and irritants.

 There isn’t much doctors can do to treat a viral infection.
 Viruses have to run their course.
 Your doctor may recommend over-the-counter artificial tears (saline eye drops) to reduce uncomfortable symptoms.
 There are also alternative remedies that can reduce your discomfort and some things you can do to prevent transmission to others.
 Essential oils, however, are not a safe or effective treatment for pink eye.

 Essential oils are made by extracting natural chemicals from certain plants, using either pressure or steam.
 These oils retain the plant odor and medicinal compounds.
 The chemical compounds in essential oils are highly concentrated, which gives them more therapeutic potential than the plants themselves.